 Moreover, man does not know his time: like fish caught in a treacherous net and birds trapped in a snare, so the sons of men are ensnared at an evil time when it suddenly falls on them.Ecclesiastes 9:12(NASB)

-He concluded that the pursuit of politics and religiosity are vain and valueless, and that the cycle of life and death is unaffected by a man's position, power, prosperity or poverty, for all are destined to die.
-He even considered that being dishonoured in life is better than being celebrated after death - suggesting that he would rather be a living dog than a dead lion!!!
+He concluded that the pursuit of politics and religiosity are vain and valueless, and that the cycle of life and death is unaffected by a man's position, power, prosperity, or poverty, for all are destined to die.
+He even considered that being dishonoured in life was better than being celebrated after death - suggesting that he would rather be a living dog than a dead lion!!!

 Heavenly Father, thank You that my life has meaning in Christ, for without Him I am nothing.
 Help me not to chase after the wind and engage in futile matters that have no permanence or lasting security.
 Thank You that in Christ I have all I need to make my life meaningful and productive, and I pray that in all I say and do, my life may be lived to honour You, and to glorify Your holy name.
-This I ask in Jesus name.
+This I ask in Jesus' name.
 AMEN.